malkintower/handlebar/handlebar/guide/handlebar/tutorials/template.md

-# Template Example
+# Template Tutorial

-This example shows how to create two pages (Home and About) that use the same template.
+This tutorial shows how to create two pages (Home and About) that use the same template.

 ## Mustache Template